danielbereza50/Career_Projects/README.md

 	1. stored information in data structure then construct a loop
 	2. create 'helper' methods to deal
+	3. include a file in a repeated loop

 	main programming lanugages used for web: